stavzog/PlayerPerks/README.md

 # PlayerPerks
-A Minecraft Paper plugin that give players different perks
+A Minecraft Paper plugin that give players different perks (Kotlin version in the `kotlin` branch)

 #### Perks/Roles
 ###### Farmer